valentinaleme/valentinaleme/README.md

-## Olá!
-Sou a Valentina
+## Hi!
+My name is Valentina, I'm a Web developer from Brasil :)

+About me...

-- 💻 Atuo na área de front-end
+- 💻 I work in the front-end area
-- 📚 Atualemnte estou estudando: Nodejs
+- 📚 I am currently studying: Nodejs
-- 📫 Contate-me em: valentinamonfardini27@gmail.com
+- 📫 Please contact me at: valentinamonfardini27@gmail.com

 <!---
 valentinaleme/valentinaleme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.